Skip to main content

 Note

 You can specify the number of RampIDs to be returned for each email, to a maximum of 10 RampIDs per email.
 By default, 1 RampID will be returned per email.
-To change this, replace the “1” in the “as limit” line at the bottom of the SQL sample shown below with your desired number.
+To change this, replace the “1” in the “as limit_val” line at the bottom of the SQL sample shown below with your desired number.

 -- email